linux-credentials/credentialsd/CONTRIBUTING.md

 "If applied, this commit will \_\_\_."
 For example, use "Fix some bug" instead of "Fixed some bug" or "Add a feature" instead of "Added a feature".

+Some examples:

+- "daemon: Allow clients to cancel their own requests"
+- "ui: Allow users to go back to device selection"

 (Take a look at this [blog post][commit-messages-guide] for more information on writing good commit messages.)